 Carmen and Don José (and Micaela and Escamillo)—Carmen

-In Sevilla, Carmen willingly seduces chief dragoon don José first by singing the praise of the fleeting and untamable nature of love (L’amour est un oiseau rebelle), then by hinting at a night of passion at Café de Lilias Pastas, then by performing a private dance for him at such café.
-When they finally manage to live together in a mountainside cove, however, she grows bored of him and they eventually fall apart: he decides to marry the shy maiden Micaela to grant his mother’s final wish, while she falls for the torero Escamillo.
+In Sevilla, Carmen willingly seduces chief dragoon don José first by singing the praise of the fleeting and untamable nature of love (L’amour est un oiseau rebelle), then by hinting at night of passion at Café de Lilias Pastas, then by performing a private dance for him at such café.
+When they finally manage to live together in a mountainside cave, however, she grows bored of him and they eventually fall apart: he decides to marry the shy maiden Micaela to grant his mother’s final wish, while she falls for the torero Escamillo.
 When José finds out, however, he tries to win her back and Carmen, angered throws a ring he gave her to the ground.
-He reacts by stabbing her to death, and then surrenders to the authorities.
+He reacts by stabbing her to death and then surrenders to the authorities.

 Roméo and Juliette

 This couple barely needs an introduction: they represent the ultimate example of star-crossed lovers that can be united only in death.

 Hoffmann and Olympia, Antonia, Giulietta, and Stella—Les Contes d’Hoffmann